 Winesett Awards for Library Research

 The Winesett Awards for Library Research recognize creative and original library research completed by Radford University undergraduate students.
-Prizes will be given to the students whose papers or projects best illustrate exemplary use of Radford University Libraries tools and resources, and the development of information-gathering skills.
+Awards are given to the students whose papers or projects best illustrate exemplary use of Radford University Libraries tools and resources, and the development of information-gathering skills.

-- Have completed a research paper or project for a Radford University credit course offered from the Spring 2019 through Spring 2021 semesters.
+- Have started or completed a research paper or project for a Radford University credit course offered the prevous Spring semester through the current semester.
 Print, web, and other media projects are welcome.